saechaol/saechaol/README.md

 ### saechaol

-I'm a 5th year computer science student at Sacramento State.
+I'm a senior computer science student at Sacramento State.
 Graduating Spring 2021, seeking full time employment.
 Resume available upon request.

 <!--
 **saechaol/saechaol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.